zkotti/fun-in-lockdown/guide.md

 **Running:**

-The quarantine is a great opportunity to practise your running skills.
+The quarantine is a great opportunity to practice your running skills.
 Running during quarantine is a great way improve your stamina and compete to various virtual running challenges with others around the globe, and why not, attempt to run your first marathon!
 Below you may find useful running tutorials:

 * Useful Running Tips for Beginners [video](https://www.youtube.com/watch?v=kVnyY17VS9Y)
 * Run your first 5k [video](https://www.youtube.com/watch?v=YACmfwcBDnM&list=PLRjIvR8JIRzE6plDzDDwkUmjR5be_aud1)
 * Keep a perfect running form [video](https://www.youtube.com/watch?v=brFHyOtTwH4)
 * Useful 2+ hour run tips [video](https://www.youtube.com/watch?v=xzlmjvLpKw8)

-You may also find some really useful running guides and training plans for beginner and expericenced runners [here](https://www.runningshoesguru.com/free-running-training-plans/).
+You may also find some really useful running guides and training plans for beginner and experienced runners [here](https://www.runningshoesguru.com/free-running-training-plans/).

 * **Running apps:** using exercise tracking apps to train, has been proven to greatly increase motivation ([related paper](https://www.sciencedirect.com/science/article/pii/S0747563220302752?casa_token=DE2BlRmSeAIAAAAA:6DqidfQjZrwM_oiVU2E73e9lxkYNjupnNKCCkGkqbSVXWIzm4PoEtMbJmoiJ000TFQ1zIQ9-)).
 Downloading a running app may help you achieve your goals faster, keep track of your daily exercise routine as well as socialize with people sharing the same passion for exercise!
 Below, you may find some useful running apps to download:
   * Best for getting motivated: [Human](http://human.co/#)